rchang0501/allclear/README.md

 ![Rejuvenate Skincare Reminder Delete](/demo/11_delete_reminder.gif)

-### Rejuvenate Dark Mode
+### Dark Mode
-Rejuvenate has a fully operational dark mode and light mode.
+allclear has a fully operational dark mode and light mode.
 The app will automatically detect when the system enters dark/light mode and updates all views accordingly.
 To be concise, only the home screen's dark mode is demonstrated.

 ![Rejuvenate Dark Mode](/demo/12_dark_mode.gif)